Esri/joint-military-symbology-xml/svg/MIL_STD_2525D_Symbols/Legacy/README.md

 6. Select the desired elements of your retired icon SVG, copy them, and paste them into the new layer in your drawing.
 7. Re-size the icon so that the edges of the symbol are touching the template frame.
 You can either re-size the elements directly in the view/artboard, or you may manipulate the W and H values that are docked above the artboard.
 8. When you are done re-sizing the symbol, navigate to the layers panel and make the template frame invisible (click on the eye icon so that it goes away).
+9. Save the changes.
-9. Repeat steps 4-8 for the Friendly, Neutral, and Hostile template frame.
+10. Repeat steps 4-9 for the Friendly, Neutral, and Hostile template frame.
 Remember, when you are creating Full-Frame icons, the size of the icons will be different depending on the frame.